wlh18/react-2/README.md

 # Additional Resources

 ## General
-* https://reactjs.org/docs/components-and-props.html - This is the official React.js documentation for using props
+- [React Docs - Components and Props](https://reactjs.org/docs/components-and-props.html) - This is the official React.js documentation for using props

 ## Articles
-* https://scriptverse.academy/tutorials/reactjs-pass-props-to-functional-component.html - This article describes the difference in passing props to a Class Component child and a Functional Component child.
+- [Scriptverse - Passing props to functional components](https://scriptverse.academy/tutorials/reactjs-pass-props-to-functional-component.html) - This article describes the difference in passing props to a Class Component child and a Functional Component child.
-* https://www.robinwieruch.de/react-pass-props-to-component - In-depth article on passing props and overall data-flow in React.
+- [Robin Wieruch - Passing props to a component](https://www.robinwieruch.de/react-pass-props-to-component) - In-depth article on passing props and overall data-flow in React.
 Also introduces Render Props, has a lot of great syntax to follow.
-* http://www.reactjstutorial.net/props.html - Another great article that breaks down props in-depth for both functional and class components.
+- [React Tutorial - Props](http://www.reactjstutorial.net/props.html) - Another great article that breaks down props in-depth for both functional and class components.

 ## Videos
-* https://www.youtube.com/watch?v=i1PLMgtG5Qo - This is a simple video tutorial about declaring props and accessing props in a class component.
+- [The New Boston - Props tutorial](https://www.youtube.com/watch?v=i1PLMgtG5Qo) - This is a simple video tutorial about declaring props and accessing props in a class component.
-* https://www.youtube.com/watch?v=qh3dYM6Keuw - This video breaks down passing props from a parent to a child and then on to a grandchild.
+- [LearnCode.academy - Props tutorial](https://www.youtube.com/watch?v=qh3dYM6Keuw) - This video breaks down passing props from a parent to a child and then on to a grandchild.
 It includes the context of state and also does a great job of describing and showing React's Virtual DOM